apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 ### Connect JDBC

 The following example creates a Catalog connection named jdbc.
 This jdbc Catalog will connect to the specified database according to the 'jdbc.jdbc_url' parameter(`jdbc::mysql` in the example, so connect to the mysql database).
-Currently, only the MYSQL database type is supported.
+Currently, supports MYSQL, POSTGRESQL, CLICKHOUSE database types.

 **mysql catalog example**